 I recently finished reading a small yet powerful book titled, A Mind for God by James Emery White.
-As I thought through the personal implication of this book on my own spiritual mind-for-god-217x300life I couldn’t help but think about the following regarding youth growing up in today’s culture.
+As I thought through the personal implication of this book on my own spiritual life I couldn’t help but think about the following regarding youth growing up in today’s culture.

 Emery White starts his book off with the idea that the god of this world assaults those living within it and is not without intellectual forces, which he arrays against the kingdom.
 Within this assault are four major ideas of which are critical to understand.
 I believe these to be of ultimate importance to those of us in youth ministry as well.